Resources

 How do I know whether the CIU received my letter or submission form?

-An acknowledgement letter of receipt will be mailed to you.
-Once the CIU receives your letter or submission form, we will mail you an Acknowledgement Letter indicating that we received it.
-If you have not received an Acknowledgment Letter within 60 days after sending your submission, you or a loved one can call our office and speak to a paralegal who should be able to confirm whether we have received your submission.
+After the CIU receives your letter or submission form, we will mail you an Acknowledgement Letter indicating that we received it.
+If you have not received an Acknowledgment Letter within 60 days after sending your submission, you or a loved one can call our office and speak to a paralegal to confirm whether we have received your submission.

-If the CIU reviews my case, does that mean that I will be exonerated?
+If the CIU investigates my case, does that mean that I will be exonerated?

-No. A CIU review of your case does not guarantee that we will accept your case or that we have concluded that you were wrongfully convicted.
-Every individual case is unique and requires an in-depth analysis and investigation by our CIU team of prosecutors and staff.
+No. The CIU’s decision to investigate your case does not mean that we have concluded that you were wrongfully convicted.
+Every individual case is unique and requires an in-depth analysis and investigation by our CIU team of prosecutors and staff before we determine what, if any, recommendation to make to the Court.
+In Pennsylvania, only a judge has the authority to vacate a conviction.

-No. The CIU works for the District Attorney, the Chief law Enforcement Officer of the Commonwealth of Pennsylvania.
-As such, CIU prosecutors are legally and ethically unable to offer legal advice to you.
+No. The CIU works for the District Attorney, the Chief Law Enforcement Officer for criminal prosecutions in Philadelphia.
+CIU prosecutors are legally and ethically unable to provide you with legal advice.

 Is the CIU part of the Innocence Project?